Ricky Hatton, former world boxing champion, dies at 46

 “Rip to the legend Ricky Hatton may he rip,” former heavyweight champion Tyson Fury said in an Instagram post, with photos of the pair together.
 “There will only ever be 1 Ricky Hatton. can’t believe this so young.”

-News of Hatton’s death comes two months after he announced he would make a return to boxing in December in a professional bout against Eisa Al Dah in Dubai.
+News of Hatton’s death comes two months after the surprise announcement he would make a return to boxing in December in a professional bout against Eisa Al Dah in Dubai.

+He hadn't fought since losing for the third time in his career, against Vyacheslav Senchenko in 2012.

 “As fighters, we tell ourselves we’re strong — we train, we sweat, we take hits, we get up.
 But sometimes the hardest fight happens in silence, in the mind,” Khan added on X. “Mental health isn’t weakness.
 It’s part of being human.
 And we must talk about it.
 We must reach out.
 We must lean on each other.”